EMC China Lab

 Types include but are not limited to:

-1. Portable Cribs: Non-full-size cribs designed to fold or collapse without disassembly, taking up significantly less space when not in use.
+1. Portable Cribs: Non-full-size cribs designed to fold or collaPSE without disassembly, taking up significantly less space when not in use.

 2. Play Yards: Non-full-size cribs with rigid sides, often with removable or adjustable legs, providing a play or sleeping area for infants.